One Sports (TV channel): One Sports+

-One Sports+ (Note: Pronounced as One Sports Plus) is a Philippine pay TV channel owned by Cignal TV.
+One Sports+ is a Philippine pay TV channel owned by Cignal TV.
 It is the cable/satellite counterpart of the main One Sports channel.
 Unlike its terrestrial network counterpart, the channel broadcasts sports-related programs and live sporting events 24 hours a day, all year round.

 The original One Sports channel was launched on January 9, 2019, on satellite provider Cignal, replacing Hyper.
 On March 8, 2020, following the launch of the One Sports brand on free-to-air television, the original One Sports channel on Cignal was rebranded as One Sports+, making it the fourth One-branded channel.